YouClid/youclid/README.md

 ### Syntax Highlighting
 We plan on creating syntax files for popular text editors.
-Currently, the only syntax files we have created are for vim.
+Currently, the only syntax files we have created are for vim and atom.

 #### Vim
 In order to utilize the provided syntax files, create the following directory structure in your home directory (if it does not already exist) by running the following commands: